phoddie/node-red-mcu/readme.md

 - [X] Active
 - [X] Relay to Node-RED Editor
 - [ ] JSONata expression

+The Debug node displays binary data (`ArrayBuffer`, `Buffer`, `TypedArray`, and `DataView`) as a string in the form `"Uint8Array:2 bytes:48A6"`.
+The data bytes are hex encoded and truncated after the first 32-bytes.

 ### Function
 - [X] "On Start" and "On Message" handlers